dsogari/tsargp/packages/tsargp/README.md

 The documentation also shows how to check for inconsistencies in option naming, among other things.

-### Enable word completion (optional)
+### Enable completion (optional)

-You can configure shell completion to use the main script as a source of completion words.
+You can configure shell completion to use the main script as a source of completion words or suggestions.
 This is handled automatically by the library.
-You just need to register it with the completion builtins.
+You just need to register it with the completion engine.

 ```sh
 complete -o default -C <path_to_main_script> cli